Siege of Gaza City: 24 November

-On 24 November, the Israeli army withdrew from Al-Shifa hospital.
-According to Middle East Eye, Israel failed to produce much evidence that Hamas was using the hospital as a "command and control centre" despite controlling the hospital for over a week.
+On 24 November, the Israeli army withdrew from al-Shifa hospital.
+According to Middle East Eye (MEE), Israel failed to produce much evidence that Hamas was using the hospital as a "command and control centre" despite controlling the hospital for over a week.

 December 2023

 13 December

-Nine IDF soldiers of the Golani Brigade including Lt.
-Col. Tomer Greenberg was killed in an ambush while trying to help a group of IDF soldiers that were caught in an ambush resulting in one of the largest losses for the IDF during the invasion.
+Nine IDF soldiers of the Golani Brigade including Lieutenant-Colonel Tomer Greenberg was killed in an ambush while trying to help a group of IDF soldiers that were caught in an ambush resulting in one of the largest losses for the IDF during the invasion.

 18 December

-IDF announced that Golani Brigade's 13th Battalion and 188th Armored Brigade captured the Palestine Square in Gaza City's Shejaiya neighborhood releasing footage of IDF demolishing the Hamas war monument that celebrated the ambush of an Israeli APC during the 2014 Battle of Shuja'iyya The Shujaiya Battalion of Hamas was also under heavy pressure due Israel destroying its command centers and infrastructure but Shujaiya remained an established stronghold of Hamas with heavy fighting.
+The IDF announced that Golani Brigade's 13th Battalion and 188th Armored Brigade captured the Palestine Square in Gaza City's Shuja'iyya neighborhood releasing footage of IDF demolishing the Hamas war monument that celebrated the ambush of an Israeli APC during the 2014 battle of Shuja'iyya The Shuja'iyya Battalion of Hamas was also under heavy pressure due Israel destroying its command centers and infrastructure but Shuja'iyya remained an established stronghold of Hamas with heavy fighting.

 19 December

 The IDF reported the destruction of the three Hamas battalions operating in Jabalia and that Palestinian militant deaths in Jabalia had reached 1000 although a few militia fighters were still fighting in the Jabalia area.
-Institute for the Study of War (ISW) and the Critical Threats Project (CTP) estimated that Hamas's North Gaza Brigade had been significantly degraded.
+The Institute for the Study of War (ISW) and the Critical Threats Project (CTP) estimated that Hamas's North Gaza Brigade had been significantly degraded.

-Palestinian militias continued to attack Israeli advances east of Jabalia city with al Qassem Brigades claiming two attacks on Israeli forces using thermobaric rockets and rocket-propelled grenades (RPG) in Tal al Zaatar refugee camp, north of Jabalia together with mortar attacks by al Quds Brigades.
-The al Aqsa Martyrs' Brigades and al Nasser Salah al Din Brigades also claimed to have attacked Israeli forces.
+Palestinian militias continued to attack Israeli advances east of Jabalia with the al-Qassam Brigades claiming two attacks on Israeli forces using thermobaric rockets and rocket-propelled grenades (RPG) in Tal al-Zaatar refugee camp, north of Jabalia together with mortar attacks by al-Quds Brigades.
+The al-Aqsa Martyrs' Brigades and al-Nasser Salah al-Deen Brigades also claimed to have attacked Israeli forces.
 Palestinian militants used the relative safety of the Central Governorate to attack Israeli forces in and around the Gaza City.

 20 December

-CTP-ISW assessed that the al-Qassem Brigades’ Sabra-Tal al-Islam (Tel al-Hawa) Battalion is degraded but is still combat effective.
-Al Qassem Brigades continued attacks against advancing Israeli forces as well as resisting Israeli clearing operations behind Israeli frontline.
-Reported Hamas attacks included an ambush of eight-vehicle Israeli convoy in Sabra and Tal al Hawa and detonating anti-personnel IEDs in Zaytun neighborhood, southern Gaza City.
+CTP-ISW assessed that the al-Qassam Brigades' Sabra-Tal al-Islam (Tel al-Hawa) Battalion is degraded but is still combat effective.
+Al-Qassem Brigades continued attacks against advancing Israeli forces as well as resisting Israeli clearing operations behind Israeli frontline.
+Reported Hamas attacks included an ambush of eight-vehicle Israeli convoy in Sabra and Tel al-Hawa and detonating anti-personnel IEDs in Zaytun neighborhood, southern Gaza City.